QinlinChen/QinlinChen.github.io/index.md

 ## Publications

+- The Essence of Verilog: A Tractable and Tested Operational Semantics for Verilog.
+(OOPSLA'23)
+  - **Qinlin Chen**, Nairen Zhang, Jinpeng Wang, Tian Tan*, Chang Xu, Xiaoxing Ma and Yue Li*.

+## Posts

-No publications yet.
-But I wrote some posts on Zhihu for fun.
+I wrote some posts on Zhihu for fun.
 Click [here](https://www.zhihu.com/people/QinlinChen/posts) if you have any interests.

 ## Projects

 **National Innovation Projects for Undergraduates**:
 - Detection of Smells in Spreadsheets Based on Dynamic Video Analysis (May 2018 - Mar 2020)
   - Rated as Excellent in the Final Defense.